-- Professor of Epidemiology and Public Health
+- Professor of Clinical Epidemiology

-- Institute of Epidemiology & Health
+- Institute of Health Informatics

-- Faculty of Population Health Sciences
+- Faculty of Pop Health Sciences

 At UCL Harry Hemingway chairs the Departmental Teaching Committee (2002-) and Joint Departmental Teaching Committee (2006-) overseeing the teaching of epidemiology and public health at undergraduate and postgraduate levels across the Division of Population Health.
 Nationally he has established a new short course (with MRC funding for the PROGRESS initiative) on prognosis research.
 Internationally he teaches courses on 'Markers and prognosis research' at the National Institute for Health Evaluative Sciences, Erasmus University, The Netherlands.

-|2005||FFPH||Fellow of the Faculty of Public Health||Royal College of Physicians|
+|2005||FFPH||Fellow of the Faculty of Public Health – Public Health||Royal College of Physicians|

-|2005||FRCP||Fellow of the Royal College of Physicians||Royal College of Physicians|
+|2005||FRCP||Fellow of the Royal College of Physicians – Pathology||Royal College of Physicians|

 |1995||MSc||Master of Science||London School of Hygiene and Tropical Medicine|

-|1988||MB.ChB||Bachelor of Medicine, Bachelor of Surgery||University of Cambridge|
+|1988||MB.ChB||Bachelor of Medicine, Bachelor of Surgery – Clinical Medicine||University of Cambridge|

-|1985||BA||Bachelor of Arts||University of Cambridge|
+|1985||BA||Bachelor of Arts – Medical Sciences||University of Cambridge|